-Source: Adi Arkay, Metema and Quara Woreda F&P (April 2007)
+Source: Adi Arkay, Metema and Quara Woreda OoF&P (April 2007)

-In all pilot LDP woredas the contribution of agricultural income tax and land use fees to own revenue exceeds other tax items.
+- 49. In all pilot LDP woredas the contribution of agricultural income tax and land use fees to own revenue exceeds other tax items.
 This is the case in point in terms of revenue performance as outlined above, which is not less than 33% of their annual revenue.
-This is because agriculture is the major means of livelihood in all of the woredas.
+This is because agriculture is the major means of livelihood in all of the woredas. - 50.
 Metema and Quara have the extra advantage that they have very fertile land, which at present is beginning to attract many agricultural investors.
-This means that these woredas have great potential to generate significant agricultural income tax, land use fees, agriculture related personnel income and, either VAT or turnover taxes, from their potential agricultural land - provided they are assisted in properly identifying their taxpayers, have simplified assessment techniques, establish strong collection mechanisms and strong enforcement capacity.

-The communities have been sensitised to the need to cover operation and maintenance costs for the upkeep of smaller infrastructures schemes from user fees, and in Kokit kebele (Metema woreda) it is quite clear from the MTET visit that the communities had contributed - and will keep on contributing - to the construction of the water supply system.
+This means the woredas have great potential to generate significant agricultural income tax, land use fees, agriculture related personnel income and, either VAT or turnover taxes, from their potential agricultural land provided they are assisted in properly identifying their taxpayers, have simplified assessment techniques, establish strong collection mechanisms and strong enforcement capacity. - 51.
+The communities have been sensitised to the need to cover operation and maintenance costs for the upkeep of smaller infrastructures schemes from user fees, and in Kokit kebele